 - The public insurance adjuster’s fee may not exceed 10 percent of a claim settlement.
 A clear statement of the public insurance adjuster’s commission must be disclosed in the public insurance adjuster’s written contract.
-Always review the contract language and note that you may request a change to limit recovery to the percentage of the amount the public adjuster recovered.
-If the public insurance adjuster is not licensed, the public insurance adjuster is not allowed to take a fee and any agreement must be in writing.
+Always review the contract language.
+If the public insurance adjuster is not licensed, the public insurance adjuster is not allowed to take a fee.

 No. The public insurance adjuster may not participate, either directly or indirectly, in the reconstruction or repair of damaged property that is the subject of a claim adjusted by the public insurance adjuster.

-Yes, a person may not act as a public insurance adjuster in Texas or hold himself or herself out to be a public insurance adjuster in Texas, unless the person holds a license or certificate issued by the commissioner.
-You may verify the license status of a public insurance adjuster at http://www.tdi.texas.gov/agent/index.html.
+Yes.
+A person may not act as a public insurance adjuster in Texas or hold himself or herself out to be a public insurance adjuster in Texas, unless the person holds a license or certificate issued by the commissioner.
+You may verify the license status of a public insurance adjuster here.

-Q. 9-50 The food in my refrigerator spoiled because of loss of power in my area.
-Will my homeowner’s policy pay for the loss?
+Q. 9-53 -- The food in my refrigerator spoiled because of loss of power in my area.
+Will my homeowners policy pay for the loss?

-Q. 9-51 If I evacuate due to a storm, and my personal property is damaged or stolen while in another location, will my personal property be covered by my auto or homeowner’s policy?
+Q. 9-54 -- If I evacuate due to a storm, and my personal property is damaged or stolen while in another location, will my personal property be covered by my auto or homeowners policy?

-Homeowner’s policies provide coverage for personal property while away from the insured location or premises.
+Homeowners policies provide coverage for personal property while away from the insured location or premises.
 Most policies limit the amount of this coverage to either 10 percent or 20 percent of the total amount of coverage for personal property.
-Some policies limit theft coverage for personal property while away from the residence premises at any other residence owned by, rented, or occupied by an insured, unless the insured is temporarily living there.
+Some policies limit theft coverage for personal property while away from the residence unless the insured is temporarily living there.
 Generally, a personal automobile policy will not cover personal property.

-Source: This question and answer subsection utilizes information provided by the Texas Department of Insurance: http://www.helpinsure.com/home/condisasterfaq.html.
+Source: This question and answer subsection utilizes information provided by the Texas Department of Insurance.

-When you borrowed money to buy your home, your mortgage company became vested in what happens to it.
-If the insurance company paid you and you used the money for something other than repairs, the property wouldn’t be worth the amount of money you borrowed.
-So, the mortgage company wants to make sure that you use the insurance money to repair the property so that the value is kept intact and their investment is protected.
+When you borrowed money to buy your home, your mortgage company became invested in it.
+If you don’t use insurance money to make repairs, the property is worth less, so the mortgage company wants to make sure the insurance money is used to protect its investment.
 Usually, if the damage to the property is more than $10,000, the mortgage company will be named on the check.
 If you are only receiving insurance benefits for personal property or additional living expenses, the check will be made out only to you.
-Once the check is cut, you will be asked to endorse it and send it to the mortgage company.
-How it is then released for repairs depends on the language in your mortgage contract.
+If the check is made out to you and the mortgage company, you will be asked to sign it and send it to the mortgage company.
+How it is released for repairs depends on the language in your mortgage contract.
 In most cases, the funds are held in escrow and released in installments as the repairs are made and approved by the insurance company.

 This is called “force-placed” insurance.
-This is insurance that is placed when a property owner allows his own insurance to be cancelled, to lapse, or the mortgage company believes it is insufficient for the property and the property owner hasn’t bought any more insurance.
-It may be homeowner’s insurance or flood insurance and usually only covers the dwelling itself—no personal property (no contents).
-If you have this kind of insurance, you must make the claim; the mortgage company will not do it on your behalf.
+This happens when a property owner allows his/her own insurance to be cancelled, lapse, or if he/she has been notified by the mortgage company that the insurance is insufficient.
+The mortgage company then buys the insurance for the homeowner.
+Usually it covers only the dwelling—no personal property—and can be homeowners or flood insurance.
+If you have this kind of insurance and need to make an insurance claim, be aware that you must make the claim; the mortgage company will not do it on your behalf.
 If you are unsure if you have this kind of insurance, ask your mortgage company and get a copy of the policy.
 These policies are only to make repairs on the property; you cannot use them to pay off your mortgage.

 For more information on insurance questions or to make an insurance-related complaint, call the TDI Consumer Help Line at 1-800-252-3439.

 It would depend on the policy.
-Most renter’s policies provide coverage for lost, damaged, or stolen personal possessions only.
+Most renters policies provide coverage for lost, damaged, or stolen personal property/contents only.
 They may provide coverage for someone else that might get injured in the apartment, which is called liability coverage.
-However, because you don’t own the property yourself, renter’s insurance will not cover the dwelling.
-Most covered losses include those from fire, theft, vandalism, and water leaks but NOT flood!
-If you want flood coverage, you must buy a separate policy.
+However, flood is not covered unless you buy a separate policy.

 Flood insurance is provided by the federal government through the NFIP.
 The policies that are sold by insurance companies are usually NFIP policies sold through the “Write Your Own” (WYO) program.
 This is done to make it easier to purchase flood policies through local insurance agents.
 Even though the policies are purchased through the insurance companies, they are still basic NFIP policies.

 NFIP makes flood insurance available to people who live in communities that participate in the National Flood Insurance Program.
-Contact your agent or the NFIP at 1-888-225-5356 to purchase a NFIP policy.
+Contact your agent or the NFIP at 1-800-427-4661 to purchase an NFIP policy.
 The home need not be near a body of water or in a floodplain to qualify.